 The purpose of SBEM and its interface iSBEM is to produce consistent and reliable evaluations of energy use in non-domestic buildings for Building Regulations Compliance and for Building Energy Performance Certification purposes.
 Although it may assist the design process, it is not primarily a design tool.
 It does not calculate internal temperatures, for example.

 As SBEM is a compliance procedure and not a design tool, if the performance of a particular feature is critical to the design, even if it can be represented in SBEM, it is prudent to use the most appropriate modelling tool for design purposes.
 In any case, SBEM should not be used for system sizing.

 In line with revisions to Approved Document ADL2A and equivalent documents in the DAs, SBEM and iSBEM have been revised and updated a number of times to include additional functionality.
-The current version - v5.2.g - can be used for demonstrating compliance with Part L 2013 in England with equivalent regulations across the UK, and for generating Energy Performance Certificates.
+The current version - v5.3.a - can be used for demonstrating compliance with Part L 2013 in England with equivalent regulations across the UK, and for generating Energy Performance Certificates.
 See the Download pages for more details of applicability in different parts of the UK and the Republic of Ireland.
 All relevant versions of the tool, along with user guides, can be downloaded free of charge from the Download pages.